Skip to main content

 "How many items should I bring?" is the single most common question first-time craft fair vendors ask — and for good reason.
 Bring too little and you're packed up by noon with money left on the table.
 Bring too much and you've spent weeks making inventory that sits in bins in your garage.
 Finding the sweet spot takes a bit of math and a bit of experience.

 Here's a straightforward approach that works for most vendors, whether you're selling jewelry, pottery, candles, or woodwork.
+If you're brand new to vending, start with our beginner's guide to craft fair vending for the full picture.

 The 2–3x Rule